Brad Thomas Positions For 2017: The Stars Are Aligned For REITs

 DS: Some analysts have suggested that along with rate hikes, REITs will also suffer (relatively) because they will not benefit from the expected tax reforms to come in the next four years.
 Do you buy that?
 And whether or not you do, are there specific policies or plans from the new administration that you think REIT investors should keep in mind?

-BT: The details of how President-elect Trump's policies are still somewhat vague and as stated above, they will be critical in determining the ultimate economic impact.
+BT: The details of President-elect Trump's policies are still somewhat vague and as stated above, they will be critical in determining the ultimate economic impact.

 In particular, questions about Trump's global trade policy are likely to remain unanswered until he takes office.
 But gauging from the post-election spike in Treasury yields, markets are already anticipating higher inflation and growth.
 We recently wrote an article on Seeking Alpha regarding Industrial REITs and the benefits for investing in the property sector.

 We like STAG Industrial (NYSE:STAG) and PS Business Parks (NYSE:PSB).
 Both appear to be battle-tested and offer steady earnings and dividend growth in 2017.
-Here's my latest article on STAG HERE.
+Here's my latest article on STAG .
 Note STAG was a top pick for us in 2016 and we believe there's still runway left for above-average returns.

 Although we are bullish regarding REITs, it's impossible to argue that Trump's policies will somehow extend the real estate cycle for another 3 innings (years).
 Commercial real estate fundamentals are still strong - but the cycle appears to be in its later stages (with increased supply beginning to pressure some markets) - and our bullish perspective is based on the argument that higher growth could reset the cycle for a few more years (into 2018).

-In most every property sector - hotels, retail, apartments, storage, etc..- one could argue that more fiscal spending and lower taxes could drive job growth, corporate profits and increased consumption through wage inflation.
+In most every property sector - hotels, retail, apartments, storage, etc.- one could argue that more fiscal spending and lower taxes could drive job growth, corporate profits and increased consumption through wage inflation.
 By signaling more rate increases in 2017, the Fed is telegraphing to us that the economy is "finally" improving and I expect to see the job growth and increased corporate profits translating into higher rent growth for REITs and higher dividend growth for REIT investors.

 DS: As you carve up the REIT sector to find new potential ideas, are you seeing more opportunities based on growth rates and metrics, or based on value plays where the market has gotten too bearish?